VirgilSecurity/virgil-sdk-go/docs/guides/virgil-key/exporting-key.md

 This guide shows how to export a **Virgil Key** to the string representation.

-Set up your project environment before you begin to export a Virgil Key, with the [getting started](/documentation/guides/configuration/client-configuration.md) guide.
+Set up your project environment before you begin to export a Virgil Key, with the [getting started](/docs/guides/configuration/client-configuration.md) guide.

-In order to export the Virgil Key:
+To export the Virgil Key:

 - Initialize **Virgil SDK**